Virus pandemic an unprecedented test for a young generation

 It’s still early, of course.
 But even younger children can sense that something unusual is going on.

 So far, Kathleen McShane, a trauma therapist and mother of three on the South Side of Chicago, said her 6- and 9-year-old mostly have questions about their routine.
 Why is soccer canceled?
-When can they have a playdate?
+When can they have a play date?

 As she and her husband work from home, she posted a blog recently, urging parents to take care of themselves amid these new stresses.